 As a customer support manager, your time has the most leverage when spent levelling up your team.
 If you spend 90 minutes on your own project or answering customer conversations, you’ll see a direct benefit.
 But if you spend that same time motivating and supporting your team members, the impact spreads further and lasts longer.

+One-on-ones are critical to address common support team challenges like burnout, compassion fatigue, and a lack of career growth.
 By setting aside time each week, you can watch for early signs of disengagement and frustration before they become an issue.

 Motivation can be hard to find when you’re dealing with an influx of tickets and an overflowing inbox.
 There isn’t always time for everyone to work on professional development tasks and burnout can happen quickly.
 There’s a tendency to bury our heads in the queue and wait for it to pass.